-- All students study the same course at the same level.
+- Students study the same course at the same level, but students who may require extra academic support will be placed in a class that is paced and delivered at an appropriate level.
 Adjustments are made on an individual basis in consultation with parents. - Students who are identified as requiring extra reading support may be placed into the College's MacqLit reading intervention program.

-- Extension: Students who have shown strong ability in comprehension skills and written expression in Year 7 will be grouped into a class that has a particular focus on academic rigour and extending students' abilities. - Academic Support: Students who require literacy support and intervention will be placed in a class that is designed to help students fill in any gaps in their literacy knowledge.
+- Enrichment: Students who have shown strong ability in English in Year 7 will be grouped into a class that has a particular focus on academic rigour and extending students' abilities. - Academic Support: Students who require literacy support and intervention will be placed in a class that is designed to help students fill in any gaps in their literacy knowledge.
 Parents will be consulted as a part of this process.

-- Specialist: This class is an academic enrichment program, which will extend students' learning across a variety of skill subsets, whilst fostering intrinsic student-centred development Students are selected for the course via an 'opt-in' application process, incorporating an externally moderated assessment and their school results.
+- Enrichment: This class is an academic enrichment program, which will extend students' learning across a variety of skill subsets, whilst fostering intrinsic student-centred development Students are selected for the course via an 'opt-in' application process, incorporating an externally moderated assessment and their school results.
 Students who are organised, strong self-starters and demonstrate the ability to critically reason and proactively engage in solution-based problem solving would be best suited to this course. - Academic Support: As in Year 8, students requiring extra academic support in Year 9 and 10 will be placed into a class that has a particular focus on developing students' fundamental literacy skills.
 Parents will be consulted as a part of this process.